- B.S. Geology, Virginia Polytechnic Institute and State University (1983)

 - Graduate student, Dept. of Physical Sciences, Virginia Institute of Marine Science, William & Mary (2001-2004)

 What I Do

-GEOL 310: Regional Field Geology (co-instructor of field-based courses in different areas of the U.S.--Texas, California, Hawaii)
+GEOL 310: Regional Field Geology (co-instructor to Texas, California, and Bahamas)